stateful/docs.runme.dev/docs/how-runme-works/index.md

 # How Runme Works

-Runme aims to deliver an excellent experience from the very beginning.
-To learn how to make the most out of our markdown docs.
+Experience the best markdown docs with Runme!
+To unlock the full potential of our markdown documentation, we invite you to explore the following guidance.
 If you haven't already installed Runme, please complete the steps in [installation](https://docs.runme.dev/install#runme-cli) before proceeding.

 In which environment do you like to work the most?